worldcoin/pbh-ctf/README.md

 Priority Blockspace for Humans is a new transaction ordering policy on World Chain Sepolia that grants World ID holders top-of-block inclusion, reducing friction and making transactions fairer for real users.

 This CTF event will feature a warm-up game followed by a "Break PBH" track where participants will try to break specific invariants related to PBH.
-A bounty of (amount to be announced) will be paid out to the winner of the warm-up game.
-Additionally, bounties (amounts to be announced) will be paid to participants that successfully break invariants specified below.

 ## Docs